xinzhan/core-services.en/help/interface/admin-tool-experience-cloud.md

 ## Solutions summary

-This section displays a summary of Experience Cloud solutions that the user can access.
+This section displays a summary of Experience Cloud applications that the user can access.
 Includes the product administrative role when applicable.

 ## Detailed product access list